linosgian/ehlo/content/posts/cloud.md

 need for exposure and validation from others.
 They provide people's daily dose of endorphins when others like their post or retweet them.

-Sadly, I don't thing that people are not informed enough to care, they simply turn to arguments like:
+Sadly, I don't think that people are not informed enough to care, they simply turn to arguments like:

 - I have nothing to hide